 - being paralyzed

-- having issues with veins
+- experiencing issues with veins

-- having heart problems
+- living with heart problems

 A person could try: